-Consistent with the Montessori approach to education, our elementary and middle school programs incorporate a wide variety of creative and carefully developed concrete hands-on materials, which clarify abstract principles.
+Consistent with the Reggio Emilia approach to education, our elementary and middle school programs incorporate a wide variety of creative and carefully developed concrete hands-on materials, which clarify abstract principles.
 Students progress from an understanding of facts and concepts to the development of abstract reasoning, critical thinking skills, and advanced problem solving skills.

 Furthermore, our “Focus For Success®” adaptive program, or simply referred to as FFS, is also implemented into the general curriculum.
 This unique program provide extra valuable opportunities for our students to explore new talents and strengthen already learned skills through personalized support and extra-curricular activities; thus, adds another dimension to our students’ overall development.
 The FFS program takes place as the last class in our regular school schedule.
 For a more in depth look, please check out our “Focus For Success®” program here.